Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 This starts with **characters** and their **attributes**; the engine will include a default (Sonic), but beyond that is the call of the developer(s). **Game modes** can be arcade-style, or story, or anything else the developer(s) want (e.g., time attacks).
 Ditto the **scoring system**.

-The engine code isn\'t designed to *dis*allow anything, because it's bare bones beyond having a basic lives/time/score/collectibles system; it\'s up to the developer(s) to have sufficient knowledge and experience to implement features in a way they want, in a way that\'ll fit with everything else.
+The engine code isn't designed to *dis*allow anything, because it's bare bones beyond having a basic lives/time/score/collectibles system; it's up to the developer(s) to have sufficient knowledge and experience to implement features in a way they want, in a way that'll fit with everything else.

 ## Level Design